10 Ways to Help Your Shy Child Become More Confident

 Shyness probably is not a disease, but there is a difference between being an introvert, someone who simply likes to be alone, and being shy.
 Shy individuals often want to be more outgoing, but do not quite know how.

 You should never push a child to be more outgoing if it is not in his or her personality to be an extrovert.
 However, you may note that your child wants to be more extroverted, but simply lacks the confidence.
-You can help to boost a shy child’s confidence by applying the following tips.
+You can help to boost a shy child’s confidence by applying the following these parenting advice.

 1 Lead by example